DataDog/documentation/content/en/service_management/events/correlation/patterns.md

 ### Configuration
 From the [correlation configuration page][2]
 1. Select the event source you want to group on from the dropdown.
 1. Define the grouping tags.
 Grouping tags are event facets.
 See the [advanced settings section](#advanced-settings-optional) below if you don't see the tag from the dropdown.
 Please note, facet can be created on both event attribute and tag.
-We default to event attribute facet when attribute and tag share the same name.
+Check [facets][4] to learn more.
 1. To exclude any events from the source defined above, add an event query in **Filter by these events or tags** to filter them out

 ### Advanced settings (optional)